junichi11/fuelphp-netbeans/README.md

 - Badge Icon (Done)
 - create a new FuelPHP Project from New Project Option(Done)
 - create a file for auto completion(Done)
-- Action : go to view , go to action (Not Yet)
+- Action : go to view , go to action (Done)

 ## Install